dandye/chronicle-api-samples-python/README.md

 make dist
 ```

-## Using the Chronicle REST API SDK
+## Using the Chronicle REST API CLI

-The SDK provides a unified command-line interface for Chronicle APIs.
+The CLI provides a unified command-line interface for Chronicle APIs.
 The CLI follows this pattern:
 ```
 chronicle [common options] COMMAND_GROUP COMMAND [command options]